ZipsRacingElectric/ZRE-CAN-Tools/doc/readme_release.txt

 - Installation ----------------------------------------------------------------

-To install this, double click the "install.bat" file.
-If you are updating from a previous version, all you need to do is delete the old folder then install this one normally.
+To install this, run the "install" file in this directory.
+If you are updating from a previous version, all you need to do is delete the old directory then install this one normally (no need to uninstall).

+On Linux, the installer will need run with root permissions (use sudo).
+After the installer has completed, the system will need rebooted.

+- Uninstallation --------------------------------------------------------------

+To uninstall this, run the "uninstall" file in this directory.
+After it has run, you may delete this directory.

+On Linux, the uninstaller will need run with root permissions.

+- Usage -----------------------------------------------------------------------

-After the installer has run, a new folder will appear in your start menu (under "All") called "ZRE".
+On Windows, after running the installed, a new folder will appear in your start menu (under "All") called "ZRE".
 This folder contains all the applications that were installed.

-- Uninstallation --------------------------------------------------------------

-To uninstall this, just delete the folder.
+On Linux, the installed applications are added to your system path.
+This means they can be run from a terminal.

 - ZR25 "Gloria" ---------------------------------------------------------------